Arcky97/Pokemon-Kyrac/README.md

 - The Player's position shown on the Region Map will now be updated on every task completed while being on the yacht.

 - The Region map will show new parts of the Region when you have completed certain parts of the story.

+- Added another counter that tells you how many items you can find on a map (works differently for the yacht and other bigger buildings).

 ## Credits: